ahojukka5/enkeksi/README.md

 ```

 To list the content of the database, we need to use `SELECT` in SQL query.
 We
-can use extra directive `--caption='Table: Movies'` to add caption to output:
+can use extra option `--caption='Table: Movies'` to add caption to output:

 ```sql
 --hide-input --caption='Table: Movies'